rleslie0522/TrafficSim/README.md

-## :warning: IMPORTANT - Read below:

-Cloning this folder will create a folder named `CS4048_GroupProject` on your system.
+Cloning this folder will create a folder named `TrafficSim` on your system.
 If this happens, you must type the following to correct the name of the folder to match the package name:

-1. `cd path/to/CS4048_GroupProject/..` or `cd parent/path/of/CS4048_GroupProject`
+1. `cd path/to/TrafficSim/..` or `cd parent/path/of/TrafficSim`
-2. `mv CS4048_GroupProject/ trafficsim/`
+2. `mv TrafficSim/trafficsim/`
 3. `mv trafficsim/ path/to/ros2_ws/src`

 &nbsp;